My photos on the HTTP 500 Internal Server error page

 Leafy Sunset 6 — silhouetted leaves and an orange evening sky

 A stately orange sunset in my yard is the backdrop for silhouetted leaves of an American sycamore tree.
 Some of the leaves have been chewed by bugs; as you can see on the left.
 This only adds to the beauty, of course. :cool: There are even some raindrops on the leaves, left over from the storms earlier that day.
 I didn’t notice those till way after the shoot.
-This is the pinnacle of the Leafy Sunset series, trailing fifteen months after the fifth entry.
+This is the best of the Leafy Sunset series, trailing fifteen months after the fifth entry.

 Buy a 4*6 copy for $0.95 (USA only).
 Lustre finish.
 After adding, go to your shopping cart.